 I’ve always loved November because of the way it compresses things.
 It’s a short month.
 The clocks change, the days get darker.
 College basketball returns.
 It’s that good in-between moment.
 The holidays are close, fires in the fireplace just ahead.
 As in years past, I’ll be writing more often this month.
 Check back.

-Tomorrow marks fifty years since I first put pen(cil) to paper in what would become an unbroken practice of journal keeping.
+Tomorrow marks 50 years since I first put pen(cil) to paper in what would become an unbroken practice of journal keeping.
 November 7, 1975.
 I was young… The handwriting there is definitely done with a dull No. 2 pencil.

 I don’t remember deciding to keep a journal.
 I don’t remember anyone suggesting it.
 I just started writing stuff down and I’m still at it.

 What’s actually in there?
 People always ask if I go back and read old entries.
 Sometimes, definitely.
-Usually by accident when I’m looking for something specific — a date, a name, a sequence of events I can’t quite pin down.
-What I find is rarely what I’m looking for.
+Usually by accident, when I’m looking for something specific — a date, a name, a sequence of events I can’t quite pin down.

-Mostly I find evidence of someone who has worried about the same stuff.
+Mostly I find evidence of someone who worried about the same stuff.
 Who repeated the same mistakes with impressive consistency.
 Who had breakthroughs or insights or adventures that, upon encountering them years later, I’d forgotten and needed to remind myself of again.

-This one’s about the accidental, OTHER archive.
+This one’s about the other archive, the accidental one.

-Around 1988, I started something different.
-Not a daily journal, but a running business file I called my “manifesto” (until the Unabomber ruined that word for everyone).
-It became a catch-all for anything I wanted to remember: advice from mentors, quotes from books, hard-won lessons from experiences that didn’t work out, notes from seminars, rules I made for myself and promptly broke.
+It became a catch-all for anything I wanted to remember: advice from mentors, quotes from books, hard-won lessons from experiences that didn’t work out, notes from seminars, rules I made for myself and sometimes broke.

 For nearly forty years, whenever I encountered something worth keeping, into the file it went.
 Bullet points from management best-sellers.
 Observations from watching what worked and what didn’t in a dozen different workplaces.